Elm Park (stadium): Final years

 Following the collapse of merger, new chairman Roger Smee had ambitions to move the club to a new ground.
 The Reading Chronicle reported his desire for a "10,000 all-seater stadium in the Smallmead area which would be linked to commercial use and incorporate a leisure complex".
 At the time, no Football League club had move grounds for nearly thirty years and it wouldn't be until Scunthorpe's relocation to Glanford Park in 1988 that a new ground was built.
 In 1984, the proposal for the club's move to the Smallmead area of Reading was noted in the local government's Kennet Valley Plan.

 For six years between 1979 and 1985 there was no league match that attracted a gate higher than 10,000 at Elm Park, in a downward trend echoed by the rest of English football.
 The Popplewell Report into the Bradford City stadium fire had implications for Elm Park, especially the 1926-built wooden grandstand.
 Smoking was banned in seated areas, the gangways were widened and seats were deemed unusable due to being too far from the fire exits.
 As these seats were at the back of stand, they were replaced with twelve executive boxes.
 In total, around a thousand seats were lost and Elm Park's capacity was initially reduced to 8,000 ahead of the 1985–86 season.

-The first match of the attracted less than 4,000 spectators, however Reading were forced to lock people out of their game against Bolton Wanderers as the club embarked on a thirteen-match winning run from the start of the league season.
+The first match of the season attracted less than 4,000 spectators, however Reading were forced to lock people out of their game against Bolton Wanderers as the club embarked on a thirteen-match winning run from the start of the league season.
 By the time Reading played Wolverhampton Wanderers in late-October, efforts had been made to increase the usable capacity of the ground.
 Officially 13,000 watched the game which ended the club's winning start to the season, although it was later reported by the then-managing director the crowd was actually 17,500.

 That season saw the club promoted back to the Second Division for the first time since 1931.
 Minor changes to the ground were required: a new fire exit added for egress onto Norfolk Road, the Tilehurst Road turnstiles were demolished and replaced with a new block towards the South Bank and the Royals Rendezvous bar was constructed behind the South Bank.
 Reading introduced an identity card scheme ahead of the government's proposed legislation on the topic, which would've required all supporters to be registered with a Football League club.
 It was required for entry to the South Bank, and fences were introduced at the front of the stands to prevent home and away supporters from entering the field of play.
 The club returned to the third tier for the 1988–89 season.